timoschwarzer/gitlab-monitor/CONFIGURATION.md

     # Whether to show pipelines of tags
     showTags: true

+    # Whether to show only the latest tag
+    showLatestTagOnly: false

     # Whether to show detached pipelines of merge requests
     showDetached: false